hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

 `name` is the full text on the page tab.

 `page_key` is a unique identifier for the page.
 It will stay the same for a particular page throughout the session, but new ones are generated on a session reload.

 `page_type` is as follows:

 *   1 - Gallery downloader
 *   2 - Simple downloader
 *   3 - Hard drive import
 *   5 - Petitions (used by repository janitors)
 *   6 - File search
 *   7 - URL downloader
 *   8 - Duplicates
 *   9 - Thread watcher
 *   10 - Page of pages

 `page_state` is as follows:

 * 0 - ready
 * 1 - initialising
 * 2 - searching/loading
 * 3 - search cancelled

 Most pages will be 0, normal/ready, at all times.
 Large pages will start in an 'initialising' state for a few seconds, which means their session-saved thumbnails aren't loaded yet.
 Search pages will enter 'searching' after a refresh or search change and will either return to 'ready' when the search is complete, or fall to 'search cancelled' if the search was interrupted (usually this means the user clicked the 'stop' button that appears after some time).

+`is_media_page` is simply a shorthand for whether the page is a normal page that holds thumbnails or a 'page of pages'.
+Only media pages can have files (and accept [/manage\_files/add\_files](#manage_pages_add_files) commands).

 `selected` means which page is currently in view.
 It will propagate down the page of pages until it terminates.
 It may terminate in an empty page of pages, so do not assume it will end on a media page.

 The top page of pages will always be there, and always selected.

 ### **GET `/manage_pages/get_page_info`** { id="manage_pages_get_page_info" }